Justin Welby: Iwerne camps and John Smyth

+Welby initially stated that he would not resign after the release of the report.
+In response, over 1,500 church members called on Welby to step down from his position, and on 12 November 2024 he announced his decision to resign as archbishop of Canterbury.

+Support for Paula Vennells

+Welby was criticised for continuing to support Paula Vennells, head of the British Post Office, long after it emerged that the company was prosecuting sub-postmasters for errors caused by the Post Office's Horizon IT system.
+Canon Jeremy Haselock, a former chaplain to Queen Elizabeth, publicly called for Welby's resignation after it was claimed he pushed Vennells' application to become the bishop of London, the Church's third most senior role.

+In the preface to his 2018 book, Reimagining Britain, published after 555 postmasters had launched legal action against the Post Office, Welby said she "shaped my thinking over the years".
+And in February 2019 she was appointed to the Church's Ethical Investment Advisory Group, after more than 900 sub-postmasters had been prosecuted because of faulty software.
+In 2024, Welby said "more questions should have been asked" after the Horizon scandal emerged, and "we will need to reflect on it".

+Global South Fellowship of Anglican Churches dispute

+On 20 February 2023, several bishops of the Global South Fellowship of Anglican Churches released a statement declaring that they no longer recognised Welby as head of the Anglican Communion due to the Church of England's decision to bless same-sex marriages.

 Views

 Brexit and austerity

 In February 2018, Welby expressed fears that Brexit was dividing UK society and the United Kingdom government austerity programme was harming vulnerable people.
 Welby wrote:

 In August 2019, Welby called for EU Remainers to "stop whingeing" and accept the result of the 2016 Brexit referendum.

 COVID-19

 In January 2021, Welby received his first COVID-19 vaccine, writing on Twitter: "The rapid development of the vaccine is an answer to prayer – and it is central to the recovery from this terrible pandemic".
 He has spoken out against "malicious rumour-mongering" relating to the pandemic.

 Welby also said he was concerned that the COVID-19 pandemic in the United Kingdom exacerbated existing inequalities.
 He spoke with bereaved families and added tributes to the National Covid Memorial Wall (representing those who died of COVID-19).
 In April 2021, Welby called for the start of a COVID-19 public inquiry.